hmk55555/QiskitAI/README.md

 * [QCNN-MNIST.ipynb](./QCNN-MNIST.ipynb) - Implements Convolutional and Pooling layers to create a Quantum Convolutional Neural Network (QCNN)

 ## Output
-The model returns the value it predicts to be in the image.
+The model returns the number it predicts to be in the image.
 Both models are multiclass, classifying 4 different digits.

 ## Current Observations
 No significant differences were noticed in training time.
 Both the QNN and QCNN had similar training times for the same number of epochs.